TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Workspaces/Index.rst

     after the record is first created anyway!
 But in theory the preview can fail.

-  - When changing the type of a page (e.g. from "Standard" to "External URL") the preview might fail in cases where a look up is done on the :code:`doktype` field of the live record.
+  - When changing the type of a page (for example from "Standard" to "External URL") the preview might fail in cases where a look up is done on the :code:`doktype` field of the live record.